sourcebots/docs/content/tutorials/kit-assembly.md

 - Raspberry Pi (the board in a plastic case with many USB ports)
 - Power Board (the board in a plastic case with many green sockets and two buttons)
 - Motor Board (the other board in a plastic case)
-- Arduino (The blue, exposed board with a metal USB-B connector)
+- Arduino Servo Shield (a blue board with many vertical connector pins)
-- Arduino Servo Shield (another blue board, hopefully on top of the first)
+- Arduino (another blue board with a metal USB-B connector, usually attached underneath the first)
 - Battery
 - USB Hub
 - USB Webcam